Inspirations

 Video Games

-I have never had any interest in making games myself, but I grew up playing them, and was always drawn to the ones with unconventional narratives.
+I've never had much interest in making games myself, but I grew up playing them, and was always drawn to the ones with unconventional narratives.
 My early taste in games was very indicative of the stories I would go on to write, in comics and in prose.
 I would highly recommend any of the following:

 Portal (NOT Portal 2)